How Do Applications Work?

 option in the session

-section, the DI container when creating the Nette\Http\Session
+section, the DI container, when creating the Nette\Http\Session

-object representing the session will call its method
+object representing the session, will call its

 setExpiration('14 days')